mp3monster/CH-Hackathon/src/js/views/readme.md

 *   A quick input view to capture attendance quickly
 *   Photos of students ca be clicked to show they are absent

-To change the content of this section, you will make edits to the learners.html file located in the /js/views folder.</div>
+To change the content of this section, you will make edits to the learners.html file located in the /js/views folder.